joincivil/go-common/README.md

 ### Contract .abi & .bin

-This project relies on artifacts from the main Civil repository [http://github.com/joincivil/Civil](http://github.com/joincivil/Civil).
-Please clone the Civil repository into a directory accessible by this repository.
+This project relies on artifacts from the main Civil repository [http://github.com/joincivil/Civil](http://github.com/joincivil/Civil). **NOTE: The `.abi/.bin` is pre-generated and included in this repository in `/abi`, so this step can normally be skipped**.

+If re-generation of the `.abi/.bin` files is needed, please clone (or have cloned) the Civil repository into a directory accessible by this repository.

 To build and copy the Civil contract .abi/.bin files, run the `scripts/abi_retrieval.sh` script: